giantswarm/docs/src/content/reference/kubectl-gs/template-cluster.md

 It supports the following flags:

 - `--provider` - The infrastructure provider (either `aws` or `azure`)
-- `--domain` - base domain of your installation.
-Customer solution engineer can provide this value.
 - `--name` - cluster name.
 - `--pods-cidr` - CIDR applied to the pods.
 If you don't set any, the installation default will be applied.
 Only versions *11.1.4+ support this feature.
 - `--owner` - organization, owning tenant cluster.
 Must be configured with existing organization in installation.